By the Grace of God (song)

 "By the Grace of God" is a song by American singer Katy Perry from her fourth studio album, Prism (2013), included as the standard edition's final track.
-The song was written and produced by Perry and Canadian record producer Greg Wells.
+The song, a Christian pop record, was written and produced by Perry and Canadian record producer Greg Wells, and was recorded in November 2012, at Rocket Carousel Studios, based in Los Angeles, California.
 It was conceived following Perry's divorce from English actor and comedian Russell Brand.
 This initially made Perry consider making a "darker" album, but instead was channeled into the song.
 Throughout its autobiographical lyrics, Perry is depicted finding her strength and standing up for herself.